21 Amazing Fluffy Animals in the World

 Arctic Fox

-9. Baby Albatross Chick
+9. Baby Albatross Chick (Diomedeidae)

 Baby Albatross weighs about 10 Kg and has a length of 1.2 meters.
 It has existed for about 50 years.
 It is usually brown, grey, yellow, red, black, and white colored.
-It is found in North Pacific and other areas.
-It is a petite, white and fluffy animal.
-The Great Albatross can have wingspans approx of 12 feet, which is the leading of all the accessible birds to date.
+It is found in the North Pacific and other areas.
+It is a petite, white, and fluffy animal.
+The Great Albatross can have wingspans of 12 feet, which is the leading of all the accessible birds to date.
 It fritters the largest part of its time in the air, flying and soaring.
 Albatross are in general seabirds, and they seem to be very unusual as offspring.

 Baby Albatross Chick